VishnuKumarLH/movie-park/README.md

 📸 Screenshots
 🔍 Search Results Example
 (Insert screenshot here)
 🎥 Movie Details Example
 (Insert screenshot here)

 🌟 Future Enhancements
-Add pagination for more search results.
+Add pagination for more search results

-Display trailers (YouTube integration).
+Display trailers (YouTube integration)

-Save favorite movies to local storage.
+Save favorite movies to local storage

-Dark/Light theme toggle.
+Dark/Light theme toggle

 🙌 Credits
-OMDb API for providing movie data.
+OMDb API for providing movie data

-Font Awesome for icons.
+Font Awesome for icons

+yaml
+Copy code

 ---

-Do you also want me to add a **GitHub Pages deployment guide** inside the README so you ca
+Do you also want me to **append GitHub Pages deployment steps** into this same code block so you can host